 Refund policy.
 In the event that you are

-camp for which you have signed up, management reserves
+seminar for which you have signed up, management reserves

 the right to deny a refund or prorate a portion